dkrkv1107/Snake-and-ladder-game/README.md

 # Snake-and-ladder-game
-snake and ladder by Dheeraj kumar rai, manohar kumar thakur, and nehpal singh
+snake and ladder game by Dheeraj kumar Rai